-“When a parent passes away, will their child inherit the debt?”
+“When a parent passes away, can you inherit credit card debt?”

-Although not a pleasant subject to think about, it is a question that many people have on their minds and something that needs to be addressed.
+Although not a pleasant subject to think about, whether you can inherit credit card debt from your deceased parents is a question that some people may have on their minds.
 There isn’t a simple yes or no answer, but depending on the jurisdiction you live in, you may not be responsible for your parents’ debt (at least not directly).

 If you are a beneficiary, debts are often dealt with first before any inheritance is distributed.
 For example, some jurisdictions require that payments be made in this order: